In2scuba holidays & dive trips for 2008

 • 4 Hard Boat dives + Shore dives from Swanage Pier

-What you need
+What you will need:

 • Transportation